 Note: highly polished plates can be prone to chipping with some acrylics.
 Keith Howard recommends using a kind of flow coating approach where the emulsion is poured rather than brushed onto the plate.
 See: BEGINNERS COMPENDIUM.
 A good ground may also be laid by brushing on a thin coating with a flat-headed sponge brush, or by airbrushing.

 Zea Mays Printmaking is a studio, workshop, gallery, educational facility and research center

 For deep etching use the acrylic ground 'as is'.
 For very fine, detailed work dilute the acrylic with 5% to 10% water to achieve a thin coating.
 The Lascaux Hard Ground Resist may be substituted with the cheaper Lascaux 2060 clear gloss varnish as a hard ground base.
 2060 dries to a hard and mirror-like surface that accepts line work with great clarity and does not chip.
 Koh-i-Noor black ink is one of the best colourants to use to get a black hard ground.
 It can be added to any clear acrylic to make a black hard ground, aquatint, or stop out varnish.

 brushing on an acrylic hard ground onto an etched zinc plate and its print.
 A variety of traditional etching and engraving tools: etching needle, scraper, burnisher, burin.
 Today, artists also use wire wool, sandpaper, Dremel tools, and power tool attachments as drawing and engraving implements for etching.
 See Intaglio Manual for details.

-'Big' Etching Ground a more 'traditional' feeling ground, now used by many printmakers
+'Big' Etching Ground highly detailed line work, a versatile, 'traditional' feeling ground, now used by many printmakers,

 "Did you know that a traditional etching ground contains arsenic, lead, mercury to name but a few toxic elements which can not only be breathed in through your air ways but also absorbed through your skin."